-Enabling indicators Our performance 2020/21 of referrals to community 1,810 referrals for adult community mental health mental health services Of those, 628 people accessed one of the services available through the Community Mental Health Program# 764 referrals for child & adolescent community mental health program Of those, 384 accessed one of the services available through the Community Mental Health Program.# 643 referrals were received for Mental Health Services for the Elderly 579 accessed one of the services available through the Community Mental Health Program # including cognitive behaviour therapy with mindfulness classes, brief treatment, community me health worker, family therapy or Bounce Back

-Those who didn't access services within our program either were redirected to an outside service or they declined services.

-of people accessing 17,452

-Interlake-Eastern RHA's (Year previous: 17,530)

-mental health webpages -
+Enabling indicators Our performance 2020/21 of referrals to community mental health services Of those, 628 people accessed one of the services available through the Community Mental Health Program# 764 referrals for child & adolescent community mental health program Of those, 384 accessed one of the services available through the Community Mental Health Program.# 643 referrals were received for Mental Health Services for the Elderly 579 accessed one of the services available through the Community Mental Health Program # including cognitive behaviou r therapy with mindfulness classes, brief treatment, community mental health worker, family therapy al health worker, family therapy or Strongest Families Institute tal health worker or direct psychiatry assessment Those who didn't access ser vices within our program either were redirected to an outside service or they declined services. of people accessing 17,452 Interlake-Eastern RHA's (Year previous: 17,530) mental health webpages - page hits t people can access via Interlake-Eastern RHA's mental health webpages by Interlake-Eastern RHA's Recovery Champions Committee comprised, sperience of mental health problems and illness and family members/natural supports.

-page hits

-The information and tools that people can access via Interlake-Eastern RHA's mental health webpages were identified and approved by Interlake-Eastern RHA's Recovery Champions Committee comprised, in part, of people with lived experience of mental health problems and illness and family members/natural supports.
 This committee collaboratively plans, recommends and evaluates actions of Interlake-Eastern RHA's mental health system through a recovery-oriented lens.
-In 2020, the mental health home page was updated to feature a number of apps and online supports to help people address the many mental health challenges associated with COVID-19 cases in Canada

-Crisis stabilization unit 45.5% occupancy rate usage

-The crisis stabilization unit is an eight-bed, nurse-managed, voluntary-admission unit for individuals 15 years and older experiencing a mental health or psychosocial crisis.
+In 2020, the mental health home page was updated to feature a number of apps and online supports to help people address the many mental health challenges associated with COVID-19 cases in Canada Crisis stabilization unit usage 45.5% occupancy rate n eight-bed, nurse-managed, voluntary-admission unit for individuals 15 years and older experiencing a mental health or psychosocial crisis.
 This Interlake-Eastern RHA managed facility located in Selkirk provides assessment, short-term crisis intervention, treatment and linkage/referrals to resources.
 During COVID-19 response and due to public health restrictions, in July 2020, four beds were deemed virtual (where care was delivered remotely) and four remained open for in-person care.
 The occupancy rate for physical in-house CSU beds was 39.25% for the year.
 For the partial year (July to March) that the virtual beds were active, virtual occupancy was 9.3%.
 Usage of this facility is one measure of community need for mental health care and the region's capacity to address individuals' needs.